I7-Examples/Bronze/docs/source.txt

 The book return stand is a supporter in the Lie Library.
 The description is "Carvings around the outer edge of the stand indicate how one should use it: a small tonsured figure places a book on the stand, then rings a bell; whereupon a librarian, bearing the traditional shackles and sheets of a ghost, appears to take it away."
 Understand "bookstand" or "carving" or "carvings" or "figure" or "librarian" or "shackles" as the stand.

-Before attacking a ringer when the contract book is in storage:
+Before attacking a ringer when the contract book is in Storage-Box:
 	say "All the servants of the castle are now released, and none will serve you." instead.

-Definition: the glass bell is unsolved if the contract book is not in storage.
-Definition: the Lie Library is unsolved if the contract book is not in storage.
+Definition: the glass bell is unsolved if the contract book is not in Storage-Box.
+Definition: the Lie Library is unsolved if the contract book is not in Storage-Box.

-Definition: the glass bell is solved if the contract book is in storage.
+Definition: the glass bell is solved if the contract book is in Storage-Box.

-Definition: the Lie Library is solved if the contract book is in storage.
+Definition: the Lie Library is solved if the contract book is in Storage-Box.

 Instead of attacking the glass bell in the Lie Library:
 	if the contract book is on the book return stand